How to Spot a Fake 1986 Fleer Michael Jordan Rookie Card

 Also, I’ve seen some that have the decimal, but the 27.2 is offset to the right, like this one here—a total fake (note the fonts are also way off on this one);

-One key item to look out for on the back of the Jordan rookie card are the colons (:) after the Height and Weight headers on the back of the card.
+One key item to look out for on the back of the Jordan rookie card is the colon (:) after the Height and Weight headers.
 Here is an important lesson and something I just learned the other day that most collectors do not realize.
 On most Jordan Fleer rookies, there is a colon after the Height and Weight headers, like this:

-However, I have come across some authentic Jordan rookie cards up for auction that have a colon after the ‘Height’ yet only a single dot after the Weight.
+However, I have come across some authentic Jordan rookie cards up for auction that have a colon after ‘Height’ but only a single dot after ‘Weight’.

 This sort of dumfounded me at first, as I had never seen one in person.

 Here is one example of a PSA graded Jordan that was recently for sale on eBay.
-The buyer contacted me and was panicked before he received the card, thinking that he had purchased a graded ‘fake’.
+The buyer contacted me, panicked before he received the card, thinking he had purchased a graded ‘fake’.

-An authentic Jordan with what appears to be a missing dot in the colon next to ‘Weight’
+An authentic Jordan with what appears to be a missing dot in the colon next to ‘Weight’s

-However, come to find out that many dust removal features of modern scanners will actually remove one of the decimals next to Weight.
-Here is a photo of the same card received from a seller–who was now very much happy with his purchase after seeing two colons in person.
+** Same disclaimer as the section above!
+It turns out that many dust removal features on modern scanners will actually remove one decimal place from the weight.
+Here is a photo of the same card received from a seller, who was now very happy with his purchase after seeing two colons in person.

-What appeared to be a missing dot in a colon actually tuned out to a dust removal scanner mixup
+What appeared to be a missing dot in a colon actually turned out to be a dust removal scanner mix-up

-Just know however that if you have a Jordan card with only single dots after the Height and Weight, you can be assured that it is 100% a fake.
-Here’s a fake example with missing colons (and fonts that off also).
+Just know, however, that if you have a Jordan card with only single dots after the Height and Weight, you can be assured that it is 100% a fake.
+Here’s a fake example with missing colons (and fonts that are off also).

-I have never come across one in person that had a colon next to Height and one dot next to Weight…but if you see one let me know.
+I have never come across one in person that had a colon next to Height and a dot next to Weight… but if you see one, let me know.

-On the front of the Jordan Rookie card, the lettering on an authentic card should be clear, with clean white text on the light blue background.
+On the front of the Jordan Rookie card, the lettering should be clear, with clean white text on the light blue background.
 Here is an example of the lettering on an authentic Jordan card.

-This was something that I had never even noticed in all my years of examining Jordan rookie cards, but something that a reader alerted me to.
+This was something I had never even noticed in all my years of examining Jordan rookie cards, but a reader alerted me to it.
 After all these years, I can’t believe I never noticed the ‘Ghost In The Aisle’ on authentic Michael Jordan rookie cards.
 On all authentic Jordan rookie cards, you will see that ghost (which is basically just a shadow of a fan walking in the stands).
 We’ve circled it on the real card below:

-We’ve circled the ‘ghost’ which is visible on all authentic Jordan Fleer rookie card.
+We’ve circled the ‘ghost’ which is visible on all authentic Jordan Fleer rookie cards.

-On many fakes, just because the poor print quality, that ‘ghost’ is missing.
-Thus this is at least one of the more important areas to check when trying to authenticate a Fleer Jordan rookie.
-Note that not all fakes are missing this ghost, but it does at least help piece together the puzzle.
+On many fakes, mainly due to poor print quality, the ‘ghost’ is missing.
+Thus, this is at least one of the more important areas to check when trying to authenticate a Fleer Jordan rookie.
+Note that not all fakes are missing this ghost, but it does help piece the puzzle together.

 Here’s one fake that has a missing ‘ghost in the aisle’: